Hubabuba2137/FEM/README.md

 # FEM

 Simple Finite Element Method solver, solving non-stationary heat transfer.
-Using rectangular shape functions with von Neumann and Robin boundary conditions.
+Using rectangular shape functions von Neumann and Robin boundary boundary conditions.
 Loading configuration and mesh from .txt file.

+It allows you to determine boundary conditions by inputting previously mentioned von Neumann and Robin bs.

 ## How to build